Mike Slinn

 Google Nest

-In 2023, Google Nest is a brand name for the second generation of Google Home smart speakers, released in 2019.
+As of 2023, Google Nest is the brand name for the second generation of Google Home smart speakers, released in 2019.
 Google Nest is also the brand name for Google’s home security software, which was originally the result of an acquisition.
 Unlike Google Home, Google Nest requires a subscription.

 Google Nest uses Google Home to control devices, and Google Home uses Google Assistant for voice control.